stanykey/python-template/README.md

 ---
 ## To make a new project
 ```
-python skeleton.py foo [--post-action=pipenv]
+python skeleton.py foo
 ```

-What does skeleton script do?
+### What does skeleton script do?
-This copies the contents of the skeleton to a sibling directory `foo`, substitutes some templates, and might do one, all, or none of the optional actions:
+This copies the contents of the `template` to a sibling directory `foo` and then:
+- substitutes some templates
 - init git repo there
 - create a virtual environment via the pipenv module
 - setup git commit hooks via the pre-commit package if git was inited